Department of Civil and Architectural Engineering

 Research Project Track

-Students must complete 11 graduate courses and successfully defend a research project report (CEEN 5305, 3 credit).
+Students must complete 11 graduate courses (33 credits) and successfully defend a research project report (CEEN 5305, 3 credit) for a total of 36 credits.

-Student must completed 12 graduate-level courses and successfully pass a comprehensive exam.
+Student must completed 12 graduate-level courses (36 credits) and successfully pass a comprehensive exam.

 All students must complete at least one graduate-level course in each of the four civil engineering technical areas of the M.S.
 Civil Engineering degree, to be selected from the following courses: